 Nine former street boys from Pakistan played football in their nation’s colours at the Street Child World Cup Rio 2014 and went on to inspire their country.
-The boys were welcomed home with a rapturous reception from 7,000 people at Karachi airport.
+The boys were welcomed home with a rapturous reception from up to 7,000 people at Karachi airport.

 From the start of the tournament the team were followed keenly at home, particularly when the boys came up against Team India.
 The final score was in Pakistan’s favour, but it had no impact on the great friendship between the two teams.
 Team Pakistan eventually went home with a bronze medal after losing to Team Burundi in the semi-final.

 “I have always dreamed of being a footballer, but I never dreamed of playing at an event in Brazil, the land of football.”
 Raziq, Team Pakistan

 On their return to Pakistan, the boys embarked on an “I am Somebody” 11-city nationwide tour, supported by NGO Muslim Hands to raise awareness about the situation of street children in Pakistan.
 In response to the tour, Pakistan’s National Assembly passed a resolution in May 2014 for the social protection of the country’s estimated 1.5 million street children.
 (Pictured below)

 “It was possible to gather many nationalities, story cultures, viagra 60mg and form a nation: a nation of free man, with equal rights and opportunities, mutual respect, rightful duties.
 It was 10 days when the world, in that corner of Rio, was fair to socially excluded children; they could feel the beauty of being somebody in this world.”

 “I know from personal experience just what power football can have to inspire and change young people’s lives whatever their background or nationality.
 This is what the Street Child World Cup is all about and I give it my full support.”